jflowrd/Transfer_Functions/README.md

 2023: Tomo, ABWLM, PS2SPS

 2024: MD, BQM*, Tomo, ABWLM, PS2SPS (*BQM signal saturated and so there is a notch in the freq. spectrum)

+Transfer functions names cableTF.npz are for the MD scope line.
+Other transfer functions are named accordingly. (tf-apwl10-sig8v4.dat is the pickup TF).

 More info: https://codimd.web.cern.ch/j8gUy4npRCmIkoaMmZjizQ?view